 Assets can be things like a second car that has been paid off or jewelry.
 If you sell them, you could use the cash to help reinstate your loan.
-Considering getting an extra job to bring in additional income.
+Consider getting an extra job to bring in additional income.
 Even if these efforts don't significantly increase your available cash or your income, they demonstrate to your lender that you are willing to make sacrifices to keep your home.

 Avoid foreclosure prevention companies.

 Don’t pay fees for foreclosure prevention help - use that money to pay the mortgage instead.
 Many for-profit companies will contact you promising to negotiate with your lender.
-While these may be legitimate businesses, they will charge you a hefty fee (often two or three month's mortgage payment) for information and services your lender or a HUD-approved housing counselor will provide for free.
+While these may be legitimate businesses, they will charge you a hefty fee (often two or three month's mortgage payment) for information and services that your lender or a HUD-approved housing counselor will provide for free.

 Don't lose your house to foreclosure recovery scams.